muellerberndt/scrooge-mcetherface/README.md

 Set up your RPC URL and Ethereum address in `config.ini`.
 Note that you'll need to run a node to send transactions, it won't work over INFURA.
 The easiest way to test is using [Ganache](https://truffleframework.com/ganache).

-Use the ``symbolic_tx_count` parameter to set a bound on the number of transcations being explored (explained in [this article](https://hackernoon.com/practical-smart-contract-security-analysis-and-exploitation-part-1-6c2f2320b0c).
+The `symbolic_tx_count` parameter sets a bound on the number of transactions being explored.
+See also this [Medium article](https://medium.com/@muellerberndt/automating-smart-contract-exploitation-and-looting-d43e9740b41c).

 Python 3.5 or higher is required.